-As dog trainers, we hear heart-breaking stories and see ongoing angst, involving a new pet that could have easily been avoided, simply if there had been more planning, truthfulness and homework done, prior to acquiring the new puppy or dog.
+As dog trainers, we hear heartbreaking stories and see ongoing angst, involving a new pet that could have easily been avoided, simply if there had been more planning, truthfulness, and homework done before acquiring the new puppy or dog.

 One reason why shelters and rescues are busting out at the seams, and thousands of animals are euthanized every day, is because people act impulsively.

 Your lack of forethought and planning could mean the difference between life and death for a puppy or dog.

 By being honest and asking yourself five straightforward questions, you can avoid adding to that unfortunate reality.